mpeirone/SDRSharp-Net-Remote2/readme.md

 Tested on:

-- Windows XP
-- Windows 7
-- Windows 8.1
+- Windows 11

 ## Installation ##
-Run the installer and point it to an installation of SDRSharp, this will copy the necessary files and register the plugin.
+Download DLL file from release page and put then into sdrsharp folder \Plugins Add MagicRow to Plugins.xml file.

 ## Testing ##
 Start SDRSharp and check the plugin control panel is shown on the left side of the main window and 'Network' is ticked.